 The Public Authority will provide the Union with a quarterly calendar of New Provider Orientations and Registry Orientations, indicating the location and designated language for the orientation.
 The Public Authority will give no less than one week's notice of any changes to orientation schedules.
-The Union will be given thirty (30) minutes of the orientation time to talk with Providers about the Union.
+The Union will be provided thirty (30) minutes at the beginning of the orientation time to talk with Providers about the Union.
 Upon request and with proper notice the Union may be allowed to use available audio-visual equipment.
-The Public Authority will provide the Union with a copy of the attendance list including names and telephone numbers after each new provider orientation.